 In common with many oval tracks, there is logically a bias towards the lower drawn runners here since they are more easily able to grab an inside pitch on the bend.
 This bias does however seem to steadily decrease as race distance increases.
 Over five furlongs and six furlongs, close to two thirds of races have historically been won by those in the bottom half of the draw.
 Over seven furlongs and a mile this bias becomes far less pronounced, but it is still worth considering fast-starting, low drawn runners.
 Interestingly over a mile those drawn on the extreme outside (high) also boast a solid record, possibly due to being able to move outside and away from the scrimmaging for position in the centre of the track.
 Over trips of 1m2f and above any draw bias is negligible at best.

-Looking at the trainer and jockey stats here, there are, a little surprisingly, no names in either sphere to have shown a level stakes profit over recent seasons.
+Looking at the trainer and jockey stats here, there are, a little surprisingly, no names in either sphere to have shown a level stakes net win over recent seasons.
 It is Ballydoyle maestro, Aidan O’Brien’s 27% figure which tops the strike rate table, but backing each of his runners over this period would still have resulted in a loss of over £9 to £1 level stakes.
 One man who it has paid to follow is powerful owner His Highness Aga Khan.
-Backing every runner to carry the famous green silks with the red epaulettes over the past five seasons would have resulted in an impressive level stakes profit of almost £40.
+Backing every runner to carry the famous green silks with the red epaulettes over the past five seasons would have resulted in an impressive level stakes net win of almost £40.